vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 )
 ```

-### Interact with the chain
+### Interact with the LLM chain

-Now, we can start asking questions using the `chain` define above.
+Now, we can start asking questions using the `chain` defined above.

 ```python
 chain.invoke("what is colbert?")
 ```

     'ColBERT is a ranking model that adapts deep language models, specifically BERT, for efficient retrieval.
 It introduces a late interaction architecture that independently encodes queries and documents using BERT and then uses a cheap yet powerful interaction step to model their fine-grained similarity.
 This allows ColBERT to leverage the expressiveness of deep language models while also being able to pre-compute document representations offline, significantly speeding up query processing.
 ColBERT can be used for re-ranking documents retrieved by a traditional model or for end-to-end retrieval directly from a large document collection.
 It has been shown to be effective and efficient compared to existing models. (source: ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT by Omar Khattab, Matei Zaharia, page 1, url: https://arxiv.org/pdf/2004.12832.pdf)'